A car accident can result in life-changing injuries, mounting medical expenses, and extensive damage to your vehicle.

 Injured in a Car Accident?
 Contact Our Law Firm to Bring an Accident Claim

-From our offices in Kirkland, car accident attorney Elizabeth Quick represents clients in King County, Snohomish County and communities throughout the Seattle metro area and Puget Sound region.
-Contact us by e-mail to schedule a free consultation with an experienced Kirkland car accident lawyer today.
+From our offices in Bellevue, car accident attorney Elizabeth Quick represents clients in King County, Snohomish County and communities throughout the Seattle metro area and Puget Sound region.
+Contact us by e-mail to schedule a free consultation with an experienced Bellevue car accident lawyer today.

 We Represent People Injured in Car Accidents — Never the Insurance Company